 Early Career Travel Stipend Award

-Nominations are no longer being accepted for the 2017 award.
 Nominations for the 2018 award will open next year.

 Travel stipends are awarded annually to as many as four pediatric hematology/oncology fellows who have submitted high-quality abstracts as determined by the ASPHO Program Committee.
 Stipend winners are expected to present their abstracts during platform sessions at the ASPHO Annual Meeting.